Robert Pattinson and Suki Waterhouse Enjoy Rare—And Glam—Public Date Night - E! Online

 While partygoers explored, Pattinson and Waterhouse cuddled up in a booth on the fifth floor and chatted with H.E.R. before the trio posed for some photos, according to Vanity Fair.

-The public appearance was a rare one for Pattinson and Waterhouse, who were last photographed together was in April when they were spotted holding hands in London.
+The public appearance was a rare one for Pattinson and Waterhouse, who were last photographed together in April when they were spotted holding hands in London.

 Though the Twilight alum and the Seance star first sparked romance rumors in 2018, they prefer to keep details of their relationship private.